ivanpopelyshev/FastPixel/README.md

 No!
 At all!
 Everything is you need is just a one file: [pxl.js][] or [pxl.min.js][]

-## Modules
+## Short description

 API is completely synchronous & single thread (no timers and no workers).
-Based on different modules, separated by files (thanks to gulp).
-Also there are few absolutely independence modules:
-- [Point][]
-- [Observer][]
-- [bresenham][]

-Main logic is based on MVC design pattern.
-"Model" is a group of Layout and Layer classes.
+"Model" is a close cooperation of Layout and Layer classes.

 The View component has obvious name "View".

-The "Controller" have to be implemented by you.
+The "Controller" have to be implemented by developer.
 By default it null and called as "controller".

 ## Feedback